WHO warns against pandemic complacency amid vaccine rollout

 Britain approved Pfizer Inc’s COVID-19 vaccine on Wednesday, raising hopes that the tide could soon turn against a virus that has killed nearly 1.5 million people globally, hammered the world economy and upended normal life for billions.

 “Progress on vaccines gives us all a lift and we can now start to see the light at the end of the tunnel.
-However, WHO is concerned that there is a growing perception that the COVID-19 pandemic is over,” he said.
+However, WHO is concerned that there is a growing perception that the COVID-19 pandemic is over,” WHO Director-General Tedros Adhanom Ghebreyesus told a Geneva news conference.

 Tedros said the pandemic still had a long way to run and that decisions made by citizens and governments would determine its course in the short run and when the pandemic would ultimately end.